-8 Issue etc. of ID cards

-- (1) For the purposes of this Act an ID card is a card which - (a) is issued to an individual by the Secretary of State, or as part of or together with a designated document; and - (b) does, as respects that individual, one or both of the things specified in subsection (2). - (2) Those things are - (a) recording registrable facts about the individual that are already recorded as part of his entry in the Register; - (b) carrying data enabling the card to be used for facilitating the making of applications for information recorded in a prescribed part of the individual's entry in the Register, or for otherwise facilitating the provision of that information to a person entitled to be provided with it. - (3) An ID card issued to an individual - (a) must record only the prescribed information; - (b) must record prescribed parts of it in an encrypted form; - (c) is valid only for the prescribed period; and - (d) remains the property of the person issuing it.

-(4) Except in prescribed cases, an ID card must be issued to an individual if he - 25

-- (a) is entitled to be entered in the Register or is subject to compulsory registration; and - (b) is an individual about whom the prescribed registrable facts are recorded in the Register.

-(5) In prescribed cases an ID card may be issued to an individual who -

-- (a) is not required to be issued with one; but - (b) is an individual about whom the prescribed registrable facts are recorded in the Register. - (6) An ID card relating to an individual is not to be issued except on an application made by him which either - (a) accompanies an application made by him to be entered in the Register; or - (b) in the prescribed manner confirms (with or without changes) the contents of an entry already made in the Register for that individual. - (7) An individual who is not already the holder of an ID card must, in the prescribed manner, include an application to be issued with such a card - (a) in every application made by him to be issued with a designated document; and - (b) in every application made by him in accordance with provision made under section 6.
+8 Issue e tc. of ID cards 5 (1) For the (a) e purposes of this Act an ID card is a card which- is issued to an individual by the Secretary of State, or as part of or together with a designated document; and does, as respects that individual, one or both of the things specified in subsection (2) 10 (0) TT1 subsection (2).
+10 (2) Those (a) (b) things are- recording registrable facts about the individual that are already recorded as part of his entry in the Register; carrying data enabling the card to be used for facilitating the making of applications for information recorded in a prescribed part of the individual's entry in the Register, or for otherwise facilitating the provision of that information to a person entitled to be provided with it.
+15 (3) An ID (a) (b) (c) (d) card issued to an individual - must record only the prescribed information; must record prescribed parts of it in an encrypted form; is valid only for the prescribed period; and remains the property of the person issuing it.
+20 (4) Excep (a) (b) t in prescribed cases, an ID card must be issued to an individual if he- is entitled to be entered in the Register or, by virtue of section 6, is required to be so entered; and is an individual about whom the prescribed registrable facts are recorded in the Register.
+25 (5) In pred (a) (b) is not required to be issued with one; but is an individual about whom the prescribed registrable facts are recorded in the Register.
+30 (6) card relating to an individual is not to be issued except on an application by him which either - accompanies an application made by him to be entered in the Register; or in the prescribed manner confirms (with or without changes) the contents of an entry already made in the Register for that individual.
+35 (7) dividual who is not already the holder of an ID card must, in the ibed manner, include an application to be issued with such a card-in every application made by him to be issued with a designated document; and in every application made by him in accordance with provision made under section 6.
+40 (8) Other applications for the issue of an ID card -